acquitelol/simplex/README.md

 ### ♡ **What features does this have?**

-To keep it short - this has everything that [this](https://www.math.cmu.edu/~bkell/pivot.html) doesn't have!
+To keep it short - this has everything that [this](https://www.math.cmu.edu/~bkell/pivot.html) doesn't have (and more)!

 - Editable matrix at any time by clicking the "Edit" button
 - Resizable matrix which persists existing values when resized